 Testing the water before buying a boat and learning to water ski:

 Before you purchase a boat, skis and all the associated equipment you may wish to try to learn to water ski by using someone else’s boat first be it a friend or by using a professional club with paid for lessons.
-There are plenty of water skiing clubs and lakes around the UK - see our web site and CLICK HERE to find your local options.
+There are plenty of water skiing clubs and lakes around the UK – see our HERE to find your local options.

 The basic starting ski position is to hold your body tucked up as small as you can.
 Stay that way in the water, with hands and handle around your legs.
 When the rope is pulled tight and you’re balanced, shout “Hit it please”.
 Stay tucked in, and the boat will pull you up and out of the water.
 You do not need to try to do a pull up yourself, instead allow the water and tension to do it for you.
 Within a few seconds your skis will be on top of the water, and all you need to do is stand up.
 Easier said than done, but with practice, it will come!
 Stand up with straight arms, straight back and bent knees in the ski position.
 Your bent knees absorb the shock and bounce of the waves and prevent any injury or imbalance.